Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 FACE TO FACE COUNSELLING

-I offer a free first 30-minute consultation; this allows time for me to give you more information and answer any questions, and time for you to explore any issues you wish to bring to counselling.
+I low-cost initial consultations of 30 minutes for individuals (at £10) and 40 minutes for couples (£15).
+This gives us an opportunity to meet, talk through what help you are seeking, find out more about my approach and ask questions about it, and for you to explore any issues you wish to bring to counselling.
 If you decide my approach is right for you and we agree to continue, we would arrange a time and day to meet for your next session.
 There is no obligation to book further sessions and you will be free to go away and think things over before committing yourself to future work.

 I offer flexible appointments to meet client needs and have set my fees to reflect today’s economic climate: